 - About the Author

-Born in Nagano in 1946, Takeuchi Seiichi graduated from the University of Tokyo in 1971 and entered the doctoral program of the Graduate School of Humanities and Sociology, University of Tokyo.
-Over a long and distinguished academic career he has been a professor in the Faculty of Letters at the University of Tokyo, a professor at Kamakura Women’s University and is now a professor emeritus at the University of Tokyo.
-He is also the chairperson of the Japanese Society for Ethics.
+Born in Nagano in 1946, Takeuchi Seiichi graduated from the University of Tokyo in 1971 and entered the doctoral program of the Graduate School of Humanities and Sociology, but withdrew before receiving his degree.
+Over a long and distinguished academic career he has been a professor in the Faculty of Letters at the University of Tokyo, a professor at Kamakura Women’s University, and is now a professor emeritus at the University of Tokyo.
+He served two terms as the chairperson of the Japanese Society for Ethics.
 He specializes in ethics and Japanese intellectual history.
 His primary interest is the spiritual history of Japan and how that history is reflected in the lives of modern Japanese.
-His numerous books include “Onozukara” to “mizukara” (“Onozukara” and “Mizukara”; Shunjusha, 2004); Nihonjin wa naze ‘sayonara’ to wakarerunoka [Why Japanese Say “Sayonara” on Parting; Chikuma Shobo, 2009); “Kanashimi” no tetsugaku (The Philosophy of “Sorrow”; NHK Books, 2009); Aritenakereba (As Fleeting as a Dream; Kadokawa, 2015); “Yasashisa” to Nihonjin (Yasashisa and the Japanese People; Chikuma Shobo, 2016) and Nihonshisō no kotoba (The Vocabulary of Japanese Thought; Kadokawa, 2016).
+His numerous books include “Onozukara” to “mizukara” (“Onozukara” and “Mizukara”; Shunjusha, 2004); Nihonjin wa naze “sayōnara” to wakareru no ka (Why Japanese Say “Sayonara” on Parting; Chikuma Shobo, 2009); “Kanashimi” no tetsugaku (The Philosophy of “Sorrow”; NHK Books, 2009); Aritenakereba (As Fleeting as a Dream; Kadokawa, 2015); “Yasashisa” to Nihonjin (Yasashisa and the Japanese People; Chikuma Shobo, 2016) and Nihonshisō no kotoba (The Vocabulary of Japanese Thought; Kadokawa, 2016).